AhsanSN/Meme-Viewer/README.md

-# Shopping-cart-desktop-app
+# MEME-Viewer-desktop-app
-A small shopping cart desktop app created using Electron and ofcourse NodeJs,
+A small meme viewing desktop app created using Electron and ofcourse NodeJs,